EngineerBetter/engineerbetter-hugo/content/blog/suse-caasp-on-aws.md

 This means that your Master node will need to have ssh access to the nodes you intend to add to the cluster, it'll also need `skuba` installed to perform the bootstrapping.

 ### 6.1 Install skuba on the Master node
 You'll need the `skuba` cli installed on the Master node to complete the bootstrap process.
 Run the commands included in the ['Preparation'](https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/bootstrap.html#_install_skuba) section to set this up.
-Here the '<PRODUCT-KEY>' is your SUSE CaaS Platform registration code.
+Here the `<PRODUCT-KEY>` is your SUSE CaaS Platform registration code.
 You will need to run these commands with root priveleges.

 <figure>
   <img src="/img/blog/caasp-on-aws/packages-install-on-master-node.gif" alt="A gif of a terminal showing skuba being installed on the master node" class="fit image">